What to eat Benin? culinary specialties and gastronomy

 Age restrictions Age restrictions Benin

-Night bars are open to people over the age of 18.
-In some cases, you will be required to show identification.
+Night bars are open to people over 18.
+In some cases, you'll need to show proof of identity.

 What's very local What's very local Benin